diogro/expressionVariance-manuscript/main.md

 \end{figure*}

 Gene expression standard deviations (SD) were calculated for each data set using a single pipeline that normalized the mean-variance relation in count data, controlled for batch effects, and removed outliers (see methods for details).
-Spearman correlations ($\rho_s$) between gene expression SD reveal a broadly similar rank of gene expression variation, so genes that are most variable in one study tend to be most variable in all studies ([@fig:sd_corr]A).
+Spearman correlations ($\rho_s$) between gene expression SD reveal a broadly similar rank of gene expression variation, so genes that are most variable in one study tend to be most variable in all studies ([@fig:sd_corr]A and B).
-A principal coordinate analysis using $|1 - \rho_s|$ as a distance measure does not show clearly delineated groups, but GTEx and TCGA studies are clustered among themselves and close together.
+A principal coordinate analysis using $|1 - \rho_s|$ as a distance measure does not show clearly delineated groups, but GTEx and TCGA studies are clustered among themselves and close together ([@fig:sd_corr]C).
 This indicates some effect of study source on the similarity between gene expression SD across studies, which we explore in detail bellow.
-Observed range of gene expression SD across genes is variable across studies, but can be normalized so that the distributions are comparable ([@fig:sd_corr]C).
+Observed range of gene expression SD across genes is variable across studies, but can be normalized so that the distributions are comparable ([@fig:sd_corr]D).
 Given that the correlations across studies are broadly high, indicating similar ordering of the genes, we seek to summarize the differences in variation across genes by using a single rank, averaging the ordering across all studies.
 To create this rank, we use the score of each gene in the first principal component of the Spearman correlation matrix.
 This generates a ranked list of genes, with most variable genes having highest rank.
-The red and blue ticks at the bottom of [@fig:sd_corr]C show the positions on the standard deviation distributions of the least and most variable genes in our variation rank.
+The red and blue ticks at the bottom of [@fig:sd_corr]D show the positions on the standard deviation distributions of the least and most variable genes in our variation rank.

 __Modeling across study SD correlations:__ To characterize the drivers of across study similarity, we directly model the correlations across studies using a mixed effect linear model [@Dias2021-wk; @Dias2021-hb].